 Find what is in your nature and follow it.

 These words are the inspiration to my clay journey.
-From simply sitting with the clay in my hands, unable to make anything for a very long time, to renting a small basement space to now selling my work.
+From simply sitting with the clay in my hands, unable to make anything for a very long time, to renting a small basement space to selling my work.

 My porcelain butterknives, on the other hand, was inspired by the practical need to cover my studio costs.
 It is also a reflection of my South African and Swedish identity, bringing fun to the practical.
-Also I’m always pleasantly surprised by the heartfelt feedback I receive for my butter knives.
+I’m always pleasantly surprised by the heartfelt feedback I receive for my butter knives.
 It’s truly the small things that matter most…